IBM/deploy-graph-db-container/README.md

 [IBM Bluemix Container Service](https://console.bluemix.net/docs/containers/cs_ov.html#cs_ov) combines [Docker](https://docs.docker.com/get-started/) and [Kubernetes](https://kubernetes.io/docs/concepts/overview/what-is-kubernetes/) to deliver powerful tools to automate the deployment, operation, scaling, and monitoring of containerized apps over a cluster of independent compute hosts by using the Kubernetes APIs.

-In this journey we will show you how to deploy OrinentDB container on Bluemix Kubernetes cluster.
+In this journey we will show you how to deploy OrientDB container on Bluemix Kubernetes cluster.

 ## Kubernetes Concepts Used
 * [Kubernetes Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod/)